zasshuwu/nogamioka/public/anh-resume.md

 - Investigate complicate issues regarding physical systems, networking, internal accounts, and access controls to resolve or to escalate to SysAdmins and NetAdmins.
 - Suggest insightful improvements for service desk work processes and cross-team communications.
 - Regularly check the teaching lab peripherals (i.e., computers, monitors, projectors), and troubleshoot the found issues.
-- Service the walk-in customer or in labs, and answering the phone call.
-- Utilize the ticketing system to offer efficient IT support.
 - Work in conjunction with full-time staff to ensure the functionality of computer labs.
-- Perform inventory for new purchases (computers and equipment) by the engineering faculty.
-- Undertake other job-related missions assigned by the manager of User Services.

 ### IT Support Specialist &mdash; Internship (8/2021 &mdash; 12/2021)

 [Genetec Inc., Saint-Laurent, QC.](https://genetec.com)

-- Provide technical assistance and troubleshooting for users.
 - Perform infra and team workflow improvement tasks.
 - Test new hardware and software compatibility in the environment.
 - Manage hybrid AD and Endpoint, account credentials and permission groups.